 Student Pregnancy, Maternity, New Parenthood and Adoption Policy

-The University has a policy on supporting students who are going to become parents or who have recently become parents, or whose partners are expectant or new parents.
+We have a policy on supporting students who are going to become parents or who have recently become parents, or whose partners are expectant or new parents.

 The main thing is to consider talking to us as soon as possible so that we can work with you to make as many of the arrangements you want in good time.
 That also means if we have any concerns about your proposed arrangements there will be time to agree a solution.

-You are not under any obligation to disclose to us if you become pregnant, including if: your pregnancy ends; you are adopting a child; or have recently gained parental responsibility for a child.
+You are not under any obligation to disclose to us if you become pregnant, including if your pregnancy ends, you are adopting a child, or have recently gained parental responsibility for a child.

-However if you tell us in good time, then staff can work with you to:
+However, if you tell us in good time, then staff can work with you to:

-- Identify the information which is relevant to you, including any options or restrictions, such as in relation to funding schemes, or professional body regulations.
+- Identify the information which is relevant to you, including any options or restrictions, such as in relation to funding schemes, or professional body regulations

-- Taking into account your preferences where possible, help you plan and make arrangements, whether this is to start / continue with your programme, defer starting / studying until a later date, or another option.
+- Taking into account your preferences where possible, help you plan and make arrangements, whether this is to start / continue with your programme, defer starting / studying until a later date, or another option

-- (If you are pregnant), carry out a risk assessment to ensure the safety of yourself and your child.
-It will be particularly important to review any risks at an early stage if your programme may include activities such as lifting heavy or awkward items or working with hazardous chemicals.
+- (If you are pregnant) carry out a risk assessment to ensure the safety of yourself and your child.
+It will be particularly important to review any risks at an early stage if your programme may include activities such as lifting heavy or awkward items or working with hazardous chemicals

 You are very much encouraged to make appointments at askUS to review: